Free webinar on the future of the tobacco category

 Free webinar on the future of the tobacco category· 09 April, 2020

-Forecourt Trader - and its sister brands Convenience Store and The Grocer - is hosting a webinar on the future of the tobacco category, which retailers can watch for free from their own mobile phone or computer.
+Forecourt Trader - and its sister brands Convenience Store and The Grocer - is hosting a webinar on the future of the tobacco category, which retailers can watch for free from their own mobile phone or computer on May 5 at 11am.

 With the impending ban on menthol and capsule cigarettes, and with adult smokers seeking out alternative products, retailers can hear from an expert panel about the changes in range needed to meet modern shopper needs and why innovative new methods of nicotine delivery help retailers comply with new legislation and changing consumer preferences.